 About the Supply Corps Foundation Scholarship Program

-The Navy Supply Corps Foundation scholarship applications are provided online beginning in December each year.
+The Navy Supply Corps Foundation scholarship applications are available online beginning in December each year.
 A limited number of four-year scholarships are awarded along with one-year scholarships.

-The Foundation also funds one-year $2,500 memorial scholarships for the children of Supply Corps officers who have died while on active duty.
+The Foundation also funds $20,000 memorial scholarships (given over 4 years) for the children of Supply Corps officers who have died while on active duty.

 Memorial Scholarship Fund